 Sixty years ago we achieved Independence as a result of the great non-violent struggle under the leadership of Gandhiji, one of the greatest apostles of non-violence.
 A non-violent society through non-violent means was the explicit ideal of our freedom struggle.
 It is very sad to see that today the modern civilization, which Gandhiji denounced to be a soulless civilisation of lust for pleasure and wealth, is spreading like a wildfire throughout the country.
 While various traditional major forms of violence, such as injustice to women, caste and class injustice, communalism, exploitation of rural masses by the urban still continue to exist, a potentially much greater kind of violence in the form of pollution and destruction of forests and wildlife is rapidly growing in the name of development.

-Form and Objectives of the Save Ganga Movement
+Philosophy of the Movement

-Activities of the Save Ganga Movement
+Important Activities of the Save Ganga Movement

 Save Ganga Rally at Delhi (12th Nov, 2000)

 A fervent appeal was made to the Hon'ble Rashtrapati K. R. Narayananf for his guidance and active supportt for this noble cause.
 A national campaign was launched with a mass rally in Delhi on 12th Nov.
 2000, with blessings from the then Hon'ble Prime Minister Shri Atal Bihari Vajpayee and many eminent spiritual leaders including His Holiness Jagadguru Sri Sankaracharya of Kanchikotipuram, Rev. Dada J.P.
 Vaswani of Sadhu Vaswani Mission, Pune, in which eminent persons like Shri Sundarlal Bahuguna, Smt Tara Gandhi Bhattacharyaji, Dr Kanchanlata Sabarwal, Dr Samprasad Vinod etc. participated.